Coronavirus / COVID-19 Update November 18, 2020

-As part of our commitment to you, our patients, the Mind-Eye Institute mandates that all doctors and staff adhere to strict safety and infection-control practices.
+As part of our commitment to you, our patients, the Mind-Eye Institute mandates that all staff adhere to strict safety and infection-control practices.
 These measures are designed to ensure a clean and secure environment for the protection of you and your loved ones during your visit to our offices.
 Required protocols include:

 - Deep-cleaning and sanitizing all our offices and equipment daily before or after business hours

 - Cleaning and sanitizing rooms and equipment in-between every patient appointment

 - Practicing frequent staff handwashing and use of masks, gloves, and other protective equipment as necessary to minimize risks to patients, as well as to our doctors, technicians, opticians, and office personnel

 - Ensuring social distancing by scheduling patients an hour apart and asking patients and families to remain in their vehicles until a doctor or technician is ready to see them

 - Offering masks, gloves and hand sanitizers to our patients and any family members or guests accompanying them

 - Strictly enforcing employee health hygiene practices, including frequent washing of hands with soap and water for 20 seconds or more